mladencucak/mladen_web_site/content/bio.md

 </i></a>&nbsp;
 <br>

 My formal education background is in the field of plant production/plant protection, which later evolved due to the interest in the quantitative side of plant protection.
 I became interested in integrated pest management in agriculture during my Master studies, after which I got an opportunity to work on a project devoted to the development of crop disease and pest decision support system [VIPS](http://testvips.nibio.no/) in Norwegian Institute of Bio-Economy Research (NIBIO).
-Later, that path led me to start a PhD study on forecasting potato late blight in the Republic of Ireland.
+Subsequently, that path led me to start my PhD study on forecasting potato late blight in the Republic of Ireland.
 On my professional and educational path, I have lived and worked in diverse teams and conditions in four countries other than my own.

 ## Academic websites
 My peer-reviewed publications are available at several academic websites.